speechly/speechly/examples/android-decoder-example/README.md

-# Speechly Decoder for Android
+# Speechly Decoder for Android example

 An example Android app for using the Speechly Decoder library for on-device transcription.